kanatagu/kanatagu/README.md

 ============================================================================================================================

-**Font-end developer** with around 3 years experiences, enjoying the opportunity to expand my knowledge in new skills, including backend and designing
+**Font-end developer** with around 3 years experiences, enjoying expanding my knowledge in new skills, including backend and designing

 * 🌍  I'm based in Vancouver
 * 🖥️  See my portfolio at [kanataguchi.com](http://www.kanataguchi.com/)